 What Does Harness Need Before You Start?

-A Harness PCF deployment requires the following:
+A Harness TAS deployment requires the following:

 - Artifact: For example, a Docker image of NGINX from Docker Hub.

 - Target TAS Organization and Space for the deployment.

 What Does Harness Deploy?

 Harness takes the artifacts and TAS specs you provide and deploys them to the target TAS Organization and Space.